qwerty541/logged-tcp-proxy/README.md

 ## Description

 This repository provides a command line utility that allows you to proxy TCP connections with payload output to the console.
+Payload output can be formatted in different ways: hexdecimal, decimal, octal and binary.

 ## Usage